TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ```

 One way to prevent the deadlock from happening is to establish a global lock ordering.
 If every goroutine has to lock `mu1` first and then `mu2`, no deadlock would happen.

+#### Mutex blocking

+When our code makes an I/O call and writes the result to a shared resource via mutex, we should only lock the mutex during the write, such that other goroutines are not blocked by the I/O call.

 ### Semaphore